A Smarter Approach to Education Policy Making

 In Labour’s 13 years of Government, there were 47 different Junior Ministers involved in Education policy, along with six Secretaries of State, four re-namings of the Department, and 17 major Acts.

-In the last five years there have been 14 new Junior Ministers, four Secretaries of State and three major Acts.
+Between 2014 and 2019 there were 14 new Junior Ministers, four Secretaries of State and three major Acts.

 OFSTED key judgements: 10 years of change in priorities and requirements